-This statement constitutes Ahmad Tea’s slavery statement for the financial year ended 31 January 2025.
+Statement constitutes Ahmad Tea’s slavery statement for the financial year ended 31 January 2026.

 Ahmad Tea has always maintained a working environment which upholds each individual to their highest potential.
 We foster working relationships based on dignity and respect and pursue our business with the aim of enriching the standard of living for all connected to our brand.